kiboschool/course-intro-to-data-science/src/lessons/data-visualization/basic-plots.md

 </aside>

+> **NOTE**: We'll be using combination of `Seaborn` and `Matplotlib` in this lesson.

-Now, let's explore these plot types by taking a closer look at how we can create them using Seaborn.
-Kindly note, we'll be using combination of Seaborn and Matplotlib in this lesson.
+Now, let's explore these plot types by taking a closer look at how we can create them using Seaborn and Matplotlib.

 ### 1. Bar Chart
 A bar plot is useful for comparing categories or groups and displaying their corresponding values.
 It allows us to visualize the distribution or relationship between categorical variables.
 Seaborn's `barplot()` function can be used to create bar plots.